Skip to content

 The Project

-The Bodelwyddan Solar and Energy Storage project will consist of a solar farm located to the northwest of Bodelwyddan, which could generate up to 110MW of electricity, and a battery energy storage system (BESS) site to the south of St Asaph Business Park which can store up to 110 MW of electricity.
+The Bodelwyddan Solar project will consist of a solar farm located to the northwest of Bodelwyddan, which could generate up to 110MW of electricity.
+This will be connected to Bodelwyddan Substation via underground cables.

 Solar Site